Last updated on

 Public universities in Germany do not charge tuition fees to undergraduate students.
 Most public universities also waive tuition fees for graduate students, especially for consecutive Master’s programmes (building directly on a Bachelor’s degree earned in Germany).
 However, there is a small one-off enrolment charge (typically around 250 Euros) that becomes payable at the beginning of each semester.
 This amount often also includes a semester ticket that entitles the holder to a reduced rate for local public transportation.
 Private German universities, on the other hand, usually do charge tuition fees.
 However, there are a few exceptions among public universities.
 Since the beginning of the academic year 2017-18, the federal state of Baden-Württemberg charges the non-EU university students a tuition fee of ca 1,500 Euros per semester for all degree programmes except for PhD.
 The new rule applies to all public universities in this federal state (i.e., the University of Freiburg, the Ruprecht Karl University of Heidelberg, the Karlsruhe Institute of Technology, the University of Konstanz, the University of Mannheim, the University of Stuttgart, the Eberhard Karl University of Tübingen and the University of Ulm).

-According to DAAD (German Academic Exchange Service), the average monthly budget of a German university student in 2022 was 867 Euros (for 2023 it is estimated at 934 Euros) whereas international students in Germany can usually get by on a slightly smaller budget.
-The most significant and also the most variable part of this expense is rent, that is, on average 332 Euros a month in 2022.
-The average monthly cost of a room in a student’s dormitory is 260 Euros while a small studio can cost between 450-700 Euros a month, depending on the town and other factors (more information on the cost of living in Germany).
+According to DAAD (German Academic Exchange Service), the average monthly budget of a German university student in 2024 is estimated at nearly 1,000 Euros (this is the amount of money per month a student must have in their blocked account when applying for a visa) though international students in Germany can usually get by on a slightly smaller budget.
+The most significant and also the most variable part of this expense is rent, which was on average 345 Euros a month in 2023.
+The average monthly cost of a room in a student’s dormitory is 280 Euros while renting an apartment costs on average 475 Euros a month.
+In fact, a small studio can cost between 450-750 Euros a month, depending on the town and other factors (more information on the cost of living in Germany).
 In addition, Ablöse (compensation for investments made by the previous tenant) and 1-3 months deposit will often be required.
 Since acceptance to the university does not guarantee anybody a room in a dormitory and renting a flat alone is too expensive, many students live in shared apartments (Wohngemeinschaften) to save on rent and initial investment.
-By doing so, they can reduce their rental expenses to around 310 Euros per month.
+By doing so, they can reduce their rental expenses to around 325 Euros per month.
 In order to secure inexpensive accommodation in dormitories students are advised to contact their local Studentenwerk immediately after enrolment.

 7.1.
 Scholarships for International Students